 The New Mosquito In Town

 The Aedes, or the “Asian Tiger Mosquito” which already sounds pretty intense, first arrived with shipments of bamboo back in 2001.
 That’s not all, however.
-A second Aedes species that is believed to be from South America is also making headway in the region.
+A second Aedes species, believed to be from South America, is also making headway in the US.

 How Can You Keep Yourself And Your Dog Safe From Mosquitoes?

 There are some pretty intense ailments that both you and your dog can fall victim to because of mosquitoes.
 But sometimes the things made to ward off mosquitoes can be harmful, too!

 You should discuss alternative insect repellents with your veterinarian before you try anything you find online, including the following solutions.

 If you’re looking for a natural remedy to keep you and your pup safe in the upcoming months, there are plenty of natural bug sprays that pet owners make using essential oils.